alexwardcodes/Project2-RateMyCatApp/README.md

 ### Stage 7: Structuring logic and working on functions

-We split responsibilities evenly between us.
-One of our team worked on everything to do with the user; creating the User schema to model new users on, achieving sign-up, sign-in and sign-out functionalities via backend APIs, limiting access to the bulk of the website via user authentication, and creating the EJS templates for sign-up and sign-in.

-Another member of our team worked on creating some of the EJS templates for cats, site styling (CSS and adjusting template structures), and working on a functionality to view and search cats by location.

 After initial setup of the files and folders for our project, and having assigned tasks in Trello, I focused on our cat functionalities and the cat leaderboard.
 With my teammate having created the User schema already, I started by writing the APIs we would need for all of our CRUD operations relating to cats, e.g. add a cat, edit a cat's information, delete a cat and get information about the cat:

 <p float="left">